daniilandco/vehicle-sales-project/README.md

 <a id="features"></a>

-##### Ideas or features which are being considered for inplementing
+#### Ideas or features which are being considered for inplementing

-Of course, user can search ads which are suitable for his/her needs.
+Of course, users should can search ads which are suitable for their needs.
 It can be implemented with ad search filter.

 ***1. Parameters for ad search filter***